AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

 To be honest the advice given in this article can also be implemented with service objects:

-* Nothing stops us from sticking to REST routes with service objects.
+* Nothing stops us from sticking to REST routes with service objects
-* Nothing stops us from including ActiveModel in service objects.
+* Nothing stops us from including ActiveModel in service objects
-* Nothing stops us from having more than one public method in service objects.
+* Nothing stops us from having more than one public method in service objects

 To some extent, the Publication model is probably more similar to the **Command Design Pattern** than the service objects implementation described in this article.